dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/upgrade-core-in-cloud.md

 dbt Labs have always encouraged our users to upgrade dbt Core versions whenever a new minor version is released.
 We released our first major version of dbt - `dbt 1.0` - in December 2021.
 Alongside this release, we updated our policy on which versions of dbt Core we will support in dbt Cloud.

- > **Starting with v1.0, any subsequent minor versions will be supported in dbt Cloud for 1 year post release.
-At the end of the 1 year window, accounts must upgrade to a supported version of dbt or risk service disruption.**
+> **Starting with v1.0, all subsequent minor versions are available in dbt Cloud.
+Versions are actively supported, with patches and bug fixes, for 1 year after their initial release.
+At the end of the 1-year window, we encourage all users to upgrade to a newer version, for better ongoing maintenance and support.**

 We provides different support levels to different versions, which may include new features, bug fixes, or security patches: